-One way to conceive of voter myopia is as a process of exponential decay4.
-In fact, an entire literature in psychology shows that human memory exhibits such a "forgetting curve" (see, for example, Murre and Dros 2015; Averell and Heathcote 2011).
+One way to conceive of voter myopia is as a process of exponential decay5.
+In fact, an entire literature in psychology shows that human memory exhibits a similar "forgetting curve" (see, for example, Murre and Dros 2015; Averell and Heathcote 2011).
 Where a quantity undergoes exponential decay, it begins at some initial value then diminishes quickly before levelling out as it approaches zero.
-As well as occuring in psychology, such processes are also common in the physical sciences.
-Consider, for example, the radioactive decay of a chemical element like plutonium or the amount of time a dosage of some drug will spend inside a person's body.
-I draw on these insights and model voter myopia using the following equation (Rösch 2014):
+Processes like this are common in the physical sciences where they are used to measure the decay in substances over time.
+I borrow the relevant equation (Rösch 2014):